dxwc/turk-system/phase_I_report/phase_I_report.md

 3. Developer finds demand that matches his desired timeline and money
 4. Developer bids on chosen demand

+### Use Case: Submit delivered system
+#### Brief Description

++ Developer is required to submit delivered system before posted deadlines, otherwise the front money and a fixed penalty will be transferred to the client.
+  + If developer does not submit on time, he will receive an automatic rating of 1.
+  + If developer delivers system before or on deadline, the remaining half of the price is transferred to the super-user automatically, and the developer receives money depending on the rating he is given by the client

+#### Initial Step-By-Step Description

+1. Developer follows login button/link present on most page views including main
+2. Developer goes to deliver system page
+3. Developer delivers system

+### Use Case: Rate client
+#### Brief Description

++ Developer can rate client after finishing transaction from 1 to 5
+  + A paragraph must be provided for a rating less than or equal to 2

+#### Initial Step-By-Step Description

+1. Developer follows login button/link present on most page views including main
+2. After finishing transaction, developer can go to page where he can rate the client
+3. Developer rates client from 1 to 5 with a paragraph if the rating is 2 or lower

+### Use Case: Send protesting message to the super-user
+#### Brief Description

++

+#### Initial Step-By-Step Description

+1.

+### Use Case: View account closing status information
+#### Brief Description

++ Developer can login to system one last time for system closing matters after getting thrown out of the system
+  + Developer can get thrown out of the system for giving too many irresponsible ratings

+#### Initial Step-By-Step Description

+1. Developer follows login button/link present on most page views including main
+2. Developer views account for system closing matters
+3. Developer logs out
+4. Account is closed forever

+### Use Case:
+#### Brief Description
+#### Initial Step-By-Step Description

 ##3.2 Supplementary Requirements